wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 Contributors: NextScripts
 Donate link: http://www.nextscripts.com/social-networks-auto-poster-for-wordpress
-Tags: automation, autopost, auto-post, auto post, socialnetworks, socialnetwork, social networks, social network, facebook, google, google+, twitter, google plus, pinterest, tumblr, blogger, blogspot, blogpost, linkedin, delicious, delicious.com, plugin, links, Post, posts, api, automatic, seo, integration, bookmark, bookmarking, bookmarks, admin, images, image, social, sharing, share, repost, re-post, wordpress.com, StumbleUpon, Diigo, vBulletin, Plurk, forums, forum, open graph, LiveJournal
+Tags: automation, autopost, auto-post, auto post, socialnetworks, socialnetwork, social networks, social network, facebook, google, google+, twitter, google plus, pinterest, tumblr, blogger, blogspot, blogpost, linkedin, delicious, delicious.com, plugin, links, Post, posts, api, automatic, seo, integration, bookmark, bookmarking, bookmarks, admin, images, image, social, sharing, share, repost, re-post, wordpress.com, StumbleUpon, Diigo, vBulletin, Plurk, forums, vKontakte, open graph, LiveJournal
 Requires at least: 3.0
 Tested up to: 3.5
-Stable tag: 2.5.3
+Stable tag: 2.5.4
 License: GPLv2 or later

 Automatically re-publishes blogposts to Facebook, Twitter, Google+, Pinterest, LinkedIn, Blogger, Tumblr, Delicious, Plurk, etc profiles and/or pages

 == Description ==

-**This plugin automatically publishes posts from your blog to your Social Network accounts** such as Facebook, Twitter, Google+(Google Plus), Blogger, LiveJournal, Delicious, Diigo, Stumbleupon, LinkedIn, Pinterest, Plurk, Wordpress, and Tumblr profiles and/or pages.
+**This plugin automatically publishes posts from your blog to your Social Network accounts** such as Facebook, Twitter, Google+(Google Plus), Blogger, LiveJournal, Delicious, Diigo, Stumbleupon, LinkedIn, Pinterest, Plurk, VKontakte(VK.com), Wordpress, and Tumblr profiles and/or pages.
 The whole process is completely automated.
 Just write a new post and either entire post or it's announcement with back link will be published to all your configured social networks.

 **Plugin makes 100% White Labeled Posts** The main idea behind the plugin is to give you the ability to promote only yourself.
 Plugin uses your own apps and all posts to all networks come only from you.
 No "Shared via NextScripts.com" or "Posted by SNAP for Wordpress" messages.

-Social Networks Auto Poster can automatically publish nicely formatted announcements to your Facebook, Twitter, LinkedIn, Tumblr, Wordpress, vBulletin, Delicious, Stumbleupon, LiveJournal, Diigo, Plurk, Blogger, and Google+ (Google Plus) accounts, so you can reach the most audience and tell all your friends, readers and followers about your new post.
+Social Networks Auto Poster can automatically publish nicely formatted announcements to your Facebook, Twitter, LinkedIn, Tumblr, Wordpress, vBulletin, Delicious, Stumbleupon, LiveJournal, VKontakte(VK.com), Diigo, Plurk, Blogger, and Google+ (Google Plus) accounts, so you can reach the most audience and tell all your friends, readers and followers about your new post.
 Plugin works with profiles, business pages, community pages, Facebook groups, etc. Plugin supports custom WordPress post types.

 * **Latest version 2.5** - Export/Import Plugin settings, direct links to the published posts from the "Edit" page, ability to assign categories to each Social Network.
 LiveJournal Support.
 * *Version 2.4* - "Image" posts for Facebook and Twitter, bit.ly support, Plurk Support